Top 10 Brahms works

 5. Piano Sonata in F minor

-There is something very substantial about the F Minor Piano Sonata because it’s got all his youthful enthusiasm and skill and pianistic prowess.
+There is something very substantial about the F Minor Piano Sonata, because it’s got all his youthful enthusiasm and skill and pianistic prowess.
 But it is also pointing to something very apocalyptic towards the end of his life.
-In many ways it is quite Wagnerian, although he was polls apart from Wagner.
+In many ways it is quite Wagnerian, although he was poles apart from Wagner.

 Barry Douglas, pianist